Cisco ACI

 Diagram: Cisco ACI Overview.

 The Leaf switches are the ingress/egress points for traffic into and out of the ACI fabric.
-In addition, they are the connectivity points for the various endpoints that the Cisco ACI supports.
-The leaf switches provide end-host connectivity.
+They also provide end-host connectivity and are the connectivity points for the various endpoints that the Cisco ACI supports.

 The spines act as a fast, non-blocking Layer 3 forwarding plane that supports Equal Cost Multipathing (ECMP) between any two endpoints in the fabric and uses overlay protocols such as VXLAN under the hood.
-VXLAN enables any workload to exist anywhere in the fabric.
-Using VXLAN, we can now have workloads anywhere in the fabric without introducing too much complexity.
+VXLAN enables any workload to exist anywhere in the fabric, so we can now have workloads anywhere in the fabric without introducing too much complexity.

 ACI Networks: The Normalization event